cyril-pierro/chat_app_system/README.md

 # Chat App System
-This application consist of backend, frontend, mobile and devops functionalities.
+This application consist of backend, frontend, mobile and devsecops functionalities.
 Also my portfolio!